yzr456/tp/docs/UserGuide.md

 ## FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the .json file that is found in the data folder in the same directory as the app .jar file with your edited zenith .json file.
+**A**: Install the app in the other computer and overwrite the .json file that is found in the data folder in the same directory as the app .jar file, with your edited zenith.json file.

 --------------------------------------------------------------------------------------------------------------------